 Christine regularly writes articles for the legal and disability press, is an author for CILEX magazine and an invited contributor to Facts and Figures: Tables for the Calculation of Damages in relation to Court of Protection matters.

-Christine is Chair of the “London Minds” committee of Cerebra; a national charity set up to help improve the lives of children with brain related conditions through research, education and directly supporting children and their carers.
-Her role is to assist in raising the profile of Cerebra within London and to promote fund raising on their behalf.
+Christine is passionate supporter of Cerebra, a national charity set up to help improve the lives of children with brain-related conditions through research, education and directly supporting children and their carers.
 She is the recipient of the Prime Ministers Points of Light award for her fundraising for Cerebra which has included skydiving and wing walking.